Skip to Content

 A lot of people feel you can’t go Maine without having a boiled lobster dinner

-If this is what you want, go back over the bridge to the main land along Route 3 where you’ll find a string of lobster pounds.
-Lunts and DownEast are well regarded.
-They’re very busy, even a bit hectic, at dinnertime.
 The upside of this is that turnover is high and the lobsters and clams on offer are sure to be fresh.
 But we find these places a little overhyped and overpriced for a pretty basic dinner that you can actually do on your own pretty easily (all you need is a big pot).

 Keep in mind that it’s not hard to find lobster in Bar Harbor.
 Nearly every restaurant in town has bisque, lobster salad or a few kinds of lobster rolls, not to mention lobster mac & cheese, quesadillas, pasta, tacos and more.
 If I’m out to dinner I prefer these more creative preparations that I can’t do at home.

-If you’re renting a house chances are good there is apot big enough for lobsters in the kitchen.
-Go to one of the pounds and get live lobsters, plus some potatoes corn, clams, butter and lemons and enjoy a DIY steamed lobster dinner on your deck.
+If you’re renting a house, chances are good there is a pot big enough for lobsters in the kitchen.
+Go to one of the pounds and get live lobsters, plus some potatoes, corn, clams, butter and lemons and enjoy a DIY steamed lobster dinner on your deck.

 Getting to Mount Desert Island